-This corresponds to the analytical dependency obtained in [Salinas and Sejnowski, 2000] for a perfect integrator model with several inputs.
+This corresponds to the analytical dependency obtained in [Salinas and Sejnowski(2000)] for a perfect integrator model with several inputs.
 The mechanism studied thereof is close to the MSO neural mechanism studied here.
 The firing rate changes in dependency on the input spike timing variability of partially correlated input spike trains.

-Figure 5 shows the ITD readout curve.
+Figure 4 shows the ITD readout curve.
 The rising slope of this curve is used as a readout function yielding the firing rate in dependency on the ITD, which in turn signals the sound azimuth to the next nuclei of the auditory pathway.

-In the numerical model of [Sanda and Marsalek, 2012] we reproduced a procedure to obtain azimuth tuning curves.
-In this procedure, prior assumption was the existence of the main sound frequency.
-When we use this assumption the result is less general than in the numerical model, yet we obtain a fitting curve which is more coherent.
-(It has the higher vector strength value.)
+In the numerical model of [Sanda and Marsalek(2012)] we reproduced a procedure to obtain azimuth tuning curves based on mammalian data.
+In this procedure, prior assumption of the existence of the main sound frequency and neural tuning to this frequency was used by experimentalists, but not by the model authors.
+When we use this assumption, which is stronger than in the numerical model, we obtain a fitting curve which is more coherent.
+(Has the higher vector strength value.)
 Two estimate errors are present in this Figure.
 The first is the mismatch between the use of Gaussian (normal) probability density function, as it is used in the experimental literature, and a circular statistics.
-More details of the circular statistics use in the sound localization context are explained in the article on the ergodic assumption by [Toth et al., 2018].
+More details of the circular statistics use in the sound localization context are explained in the article on the ergodicity assumption by [Toth et al.(2018)Toth, Marsalek, and Pokora].
 The first error is shown here as the green curve.
 The other error, not shown in Figure, would arise from the prior assumption above.
 It appears that the assumption of the main frequency existence leads to more precise estimates.